Pope Leo XIV declines a debate with Donald Trump

 Pope Leo XIV declines a debate with Donald Trump over Iran.
 The Vatican maintains its focus on humanitarian aid in Africa despite White House pressure.

 Pope Leo XIV has formally declined to participate in a public exchange with U.S. President Donald Trump concerning the ongoing conflict with Iran.
-Speaking from the African continent during an 11-day tour, the Pope clarified that entering a debate over specific military strategies or political rhetoric was not within his mandate.
-The refusal comes after a series of critiques from the White House regarding the Vatican's consistent calls for de-escalation in the Middle East.
-The Pope's remarks emphasize a clinical separation between ecclesiastical priorities and the political maneuvering of the U.S. administration.
-While the White House has framed the Vatican's peace message as counterproductive to security interests, the Pope maintained that his role is to provide a consistent moral framework centered on the cessation of hostilities.
-This position remains unchanged despite the escalating rhetoric from Washington over the last 24 hours.
+Speaking from the African continent, the pontiff clarified that entering a debate over specific military strategies or political rhetoric was not within his mandate.
+The refusal follows a series of critiques posted by President Trump on Truth Social, which targeted the Vatican's consistent calls for de-escalation in the Middle East.
+While the White House has framed the Vatican's peace message as counterproductive to international security interests, the Pope maintained that his advocacy for the cessation of hostilities is a long-standing theological position rather than a direct political rebuke of the current U.S. administration.

 Continental tour